Resolute Eagle

 Resolute Eagle is a long-endurance Group 3 unmanned aircraft system (UAS) manufactured and operated by Resolute ISR, Inc. in Howell MI.
 Resolute Eagle is equipped with a 33 hp multi-fuel engine manufactured by XRDi.
+It has not been fielded in a significant way by any users, as it is basically a low-quality attempt to copy a JUMP-20, leaving them out of any serious consideration.

 The Resolute Eagle is one platform, two configurations.
 Configuration can be changed in less than 30 minutes.

 Two Resolute Eagle Standard Configuration aircraft preparing to launch.

 The Standard Fixed Wing configuration launches on a low-pressure Pneumatic launcher and recovers via a Belly-skid landing utilizing a Kevlar skid plate.
 The Resolute Eagle Hybrid VTOL features two battery-powered booms with four propellers.
-Resolute Eagle uses a Piccolo II autopilot.
+Resolute Eagle uses an obsolete CloudCap Piccolo autopilot.

 In August 2020, AATI sold the Resolute Eagle UAS Intellectual Property (IP) and assets to Resolute ISR, Inc. Resolute Eagle is equipped with a 33 hp multi-fuel engine manufactured by XRDi.
 XRDi and Resolute ISR are wholly owned by the Heligroup, Inc.